Our content has been seen in:

 Additionally, significantly more professionals agree that inbound marketing is more effective than outbound marketing, and that SEO is their top priority, according to HubSpot.

-Since you are a business and the most successful businesses are numbers driven, can you say that with these numbers, that SEO doesn’t work?
+Since the most successful businesses are numbers driven, can you say that with these, SEO doesn’t work?

 So, what is SEO, without all the terms?

 Simply put, search engines are looking for the most relevant, highest quality content to show people who are searching for it, because it’s about the user experience, not you.
 This means that your site has to load fast, it has to have engaging content that keeps people clicking through the site, it has to have the keywords that people are searching for in the right places, and it has to be referenced by other relevant sites to show that your site is important enough to be cited.
 And that’s it, in an incredibly basic sense.
 However, if you want to know all the factors necessary for a well optimized site, this infographic by Search Engine Journal does a great job laying it out.